Back to prior page

 Les Adams has Frost identified in about 120 films and of those, 82 are westerns and 22 are serials.

-Typical of the western supporting players of the period, Frost migrated to early TV work and can be seen in many episodes of: BUFFALO BILL JR., RIN-TIN-TIN, WILD BILL HICKOK, CISCO KID, ANNIE OAKLEY, ROY ROGERS, GENE AUTRY, WYATT EARP, GUNSMOKE, RAWHIDE, more.
+Typical of the western supporting players of the period, Frost migrated to early TV work and can be seen in many episodes of BUFFALO BILL JR., RIN-TIN-TIN, WILD BILL HICKOK, CISCO KID, ANNIE OAKLEY, ROY ROGERS, GENE AUTRY, WYATT EARP, GUNSMOKE, RAWHIDE, lots more shows.
+He had a recurring role as "Sgt.
+Morris" in the Broderick Crawford HIGHWAY PATROL, one of many syndicated programs churned out by Frederick W. Ziv's Ziv Television Programs company.

-I'm checking my notes and files --- but I vaguely recall that when Frost retired from active film work, he wound up as a drama teacher at a California college or school.
-To make ends meet, Terry owned a small restaurant and did the cooking.
-In later years, he operated a travel business (and traveled extensively).
-He even authored the book Actors Only which was published in the mid 1970s.
+Prior to his movie career, Terry owned a small restaurant and did the cooking (see the 1940 census).
+I vaguely recall that when Frost retired from active film work, he wound up as a drama teacher at a California college or school.
+In later years, he worked as a tour guide for a travel business or a cruise ship (and he traveled extensively to overseas destinations).
+He even authored the book titled Actors Only which was published in the mid 1970s.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Terry Frost: http://us.imdb.com/name/nm0296574/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Terry Frost: https://www.imdb.com/name/nm0296574/

 Shown with star Broderick Crawford, Terry Frost played "Sgt.
 Morris" in many episodes of HIGHWAY PATROL during the first and second seasons of the show.